dmlemos/bggcli/README.rst

 Here are some ideas of additional tasks that could be implemented:

 * Generic import for collections, based on game names and not on the BGG internal identifier.
-A confirmation would be required for each ambiguous name to choose among matching games provided by BGG
+A confirmation would be required for each ambiguous name to choose among matching games provided by BGG, this is done by BGGUPLOAD available on github.
 * Update/Delete for plays
 * Update/Delete for forum subscriptions